theprocessguru/CBA/replit.md

 Preferred communication style: Simple, everyday language.
 Volunteers: No business listing menu items in dashboard (they don't need business features).
 Navigation: Logged-in users only see logo and action buttons (Scanner, Mobile Badge, Dashboard) - no dropdown menus.
+**CRITICAL DEVELOPMENT APPROACH**: Never assume data structure or table relationships without asking first.
+Always confirm with user before making assumptions about where data should be stored or how tables relate.
+Ask before creating solutions based on assumed table mappings.

 ## System Architecture
 ### Frontend Architecture